cmartinez131/word-drop/README.md

 #### Technologies Used

 - **Devvit**: For Reddit Developer Platform integration.
+- **TypeScript**: For the Devvit app to comminucate with the WebView app and make API request.
 - **HTML/CSS/JavaScript**: For the game interface and core game logic.
 - **WebViews**: For integrating web technologies into the Reddit platform, allowing full customization of the app's interface.
 - **Redis**: (Todo) Stores and manages game state, such as the score and board data, enabling persistent gameplay across sessions.